 - Begin by preparing the meat.
 Remove the fat.
 Place between wax paper and pound each slice of meat until it is thin and tender.
 Do not pound too thin as the meat will tear.
 Set the meat aside.

 - If you are making your own breadcrumbs, do that next.
 Using a food processor, tear the croissants into small pieces and add to the processor.
 Also add the parsley, basil.
 No need to chop the parsley or basil, just add them to the food processor and pulse until all of the ingredients are chopped into small pieces.
 Remove from the food processor and put into a bowl.

-- Add the Parmesan cheese, pine nuts and raisins to the breadcrumbs.
+Add the Parmesan cheese, pine nuts and raisins or figs to the breadcrumbs.
 Season the stuffing with salt & pepper.
 Mix lightly.
 Add 2 tablespoons of olive oil and a lightly beaten egg.
 Allow to sit for a few minutes before mixing everything thoroughly.